 Patrick started his private practice career as an associate at Troutman Sanders LLP in Atlanta, Georgia.
-At Troutman Sanders, Patrick focused on business litigation, employment law and appellate practice.
-As appellate counsel, Patrick has helped clients secure victories in front of the Georgia Court of Appeals, the Georgia Supreme Court and the Eleventh Circuit Court of Appeals.
-His appellate experience includes obtaining reversal of a multi-million-dollar jury verdict and twice reversing lower courts in matters of first impression under Georgia law.
+At Troutman Sanders, Patrick focused on complex business litigation, employment law, and appellate practice.
+As appellate counsel, Patrick has helped clients secure victories in front of the Georgia Court of Appeals, the Georgia Supreme Court, and the Eleventh Circuit Court of Appeals.

 Patrick earned his bachelor’s degree magna cum laude from Clemson University where he was member of Phi Beta Kappa.
 He earned his law degree summa cum laude from the University of Georgia School of Law.
 During law school, he served on the executive board of the Georgia Law Review and was inducted into the Blue Key National Honor Society and the Order of the Coif.

 Away from the office, Patrick enjoys spending time with his wife, Elyse, and their daughter.